lundqvistr/manual_medfak_research_data/manual.md

 An approach which works in all systems is to accompany a variable with missing values with another separate variable/column where the reasons for the missingness is recorded.
 This could however result in a large amount of variables.
 There are also other built-in mechanisms to deal with missing data in different software systems, see [Some notes for specific software systems](#some-notes-for-specific-software-systems).

 You should also scan through your data and codebooks accompanying your data and look for indications of how missing values have been dealt with.
-A general advice, especially when you work with datasets delivered to you, is to in an early stage to go through the variables by sorting (both ascending and descending order) or in any other way which could help you find missing values.
-You need to make your self aquainted with your data.
+A general advice, especially when you work with datasets delivered to you, is that you in an early stage go through the variables by sorting (both ascending and descending order) or scan the data in any other way which could help you find missing values.
+You need to make your self acquainted with your data.

 (Stryks?
 Det täcks om än inte lika direkt ovan.)
 #### No empty cells in the raw dataset